Blog header graphic: What is Content Operations? article.

 Management

 Content management software plays a big part in a successful content strategy.
 Tools that make managing content easier allows teams to achieve greater brand consistency with fewer opportunities for human error — though humans are still the key to successful software use!
-Technology — such as content management systems (CMS), enterprise content management (ECM) software, and product information management (PIM) tools — keep content consistent and accessible.
+Technology — such as content management systems (CMS)enterprise content management (ECM) software, and product information management (PIM) tools — keep content consistent and accessible.
+Bundle these tools together into a digital experience platform (DXP) and you’ve got a content operations foundation built to support enterprise scale.

-Additionally, system administration and permission settings help teams protect content from misuse, uphold rights management, and provide self-serve access from anywhere in the world
+Additionally, tools with system administration and permission settings help teams protect content from misuse, uphold rights management, and provide self-serve access from anywhere in the world

 Workflow

 To maximize software potential, many teams turn to integrations.
-Connected tools work together to eliminate process redundancies and overlap in content storage locations.
+Connected tools work together to eliminate process redundancies and overlapping content storage locations.
 Allowing platforms to “talk” to each other also keeps teams working in the platforms they're comfortable with instead of constantly learning new systems or jumping between solutions.

 Efficiency

-There are many routes to create efficiency and streamline content operations.
-One powerful option is to combine DAM and PIM solutions because it provides a universal source of truth for every product a company sells.
+There are many routes to efficiency and content operations.
+One powerful option is combining digital asset management (DAM) and PIM solutions so you have a universal source of truth for every product or service sold.
 A central place for brand assets and product information makes it easier for distributed teams to collaborate and produce consistent product experiences across all channels and touchpoints.

 Measurement